Northstrix/React-Cryptographic-Toolkit/README.md

 This app is provided with no warranty or guarantees of any kind.

-se it at your own risk!
+Use it at your own risk!